Contact via the Omaolo service

 Book your child’s first oral and dental check-up when your child is 1 years old.
 The following appointments are booked when the child is 3 and 5 years old.
 If your child has not been to an oral and dental check-up as a 1-year-old, book an appointment as soon as possible.

-Fill out the electronic medical history form about the child’s health in DigiSoite’s My Healthcare service before coming to an oral and dental check-up.
+Fill out the digital medical history form about the child’s health in DigiSoite’s My Healthcare service before coming to an oral and dental check-up.

 When the child gets older and until the child is six years old, the parents/the persons who have custody of the child book an appointment for the child in accordance with the individual patient care plan that has been agreed on during a visit to a clinic.